Photos and Text Throughout Body of This Page

 Thanksgiving: From Pilgrims to Pioneers

 Lifelong Laura Ingalls Wilder enthusiast Sarah Uthoff will present “Thanksgiving: From Pilgrims to Pioneer.”
 Sarah received both her BA in history education and her Masters of Library Science from the University of Iowa.
 She is currently a reference librarian at Kirkwood Community College in Cedar Rapids.
-Sarah is an active Wilder researcher and serves as president of the Laura Ingalls Wilder Legacy and Research Association.
-She is also listmistress for the Country School Association of America and serves on their board.
+Sarah is an active Wilder researcher and was president of a national Laura Ingalls Wilder organization.
+She is also social media chair for the Country School Association of America and serves on their board.

 Originally presented at the national Association of Living History Farms and Museums conference, “Thanksgiving: From Pilgrims to Pioneer” looks at some examples of how Thanksgiving was celebrated over the years.
 The Ingalls family serves as guides but included is information from many other sources.
 It traces back traditions to where they belong (mostly with the Victorians) and talks about why we associate Thanksgiving with the Pilgrims.